 The Tianjin port in China is ranked third in the list of biggest ports in the world.
 The Tianjin port is the third-largest port in China and the single-largest port in the Northern part of the country.

-With the latest development in shipping industries, the number of cargo increases in the aggregate to an average of 5.3% and containers increases by 6.2%.
+With the latest development in shipping industries, the number of cargo increased in the aggregate to an average of 5.3%, and containers increased by 6.2%.

 The cargo handling capacity of this port is such that it can handle cargo of about 476 million tonnes at a time, with a low value of a number of standard TEUs dimension containers of 12.3 million containers can be transported.

-This port, operated by Tianjin Port Group of companies, is constructed at outlet of a North China river named Haihe River with a combined area of land and water of 131 km² and 336 km² respectively to serve as an interconnector between 500 ports of about 189 countries.
-On an aggregate, this Chinese port features 159 interconnected berths to form an excellent port network.
+This port, operated by Tianjin Port Group of companies, is constructed at the outlet of a North China river named Haihe River with a combined area of land and water of 131 km² and 336 km² respectively, to serve as an interconnector between 500 ports of about 189 countries.
+In aggregate, this Chinese port features 159 interconnected berths to form an excellent port network.